There is a lot to remember when it comes to creating effective HTML emails.

 First of all, you could look to remove some of the frames that make up your animation.

 It’s often surprising how many frames you can delete from a GIF and yet still retain your unique style.

-Tools like Photoshop offer a frame by frame view of your animation, where you can experiment with which frames to extract.
+Animately offers a free frame trimming tool, where you can experiment with which frames to extract.
 Just be mindful of how this impacts the animation speed.

 Removing frames example

 After compression the above animated GIF is almost 700kb.

 Removing every other frame in Photoshop reduced the size to 354kb.

 Without transitions and reduced to 2 frames the GIF is a tiny 20kb!

 Another popular way to keep frames to a minimum is to forgo transitions altogether, cutting between frames without any styling.